MCDReforged/MCDReforged/docs/source/plugin_dev/command.rst

 `Literal <#literal>`__ node does not support this method

-Parameter *suggestion*: A callable function which accepts maximum 2 parameters (command source and context) and return a collection of str indicating the current command suggestions
+Parameter *suggestion*: A callable function which accepts maximum 2 parameters (command source and context) and return an iterable of str indicating the current command suggestions

 Examples: